Witnesses testify about heavy drug use, arguments on day Lawrence woman was killed at homeless camp

 One witness, who testified that he had known White’s boyfriend for 30 years, said he had loaned White $20 that day and that she had also asked Beasley for $15, but Beasley had said no.

-Several witnesses testified that Beasley and White were friendly with each other, saying they would joke and play around, and one said that White had even scolded another woman for “disrespecting” Beasley by yelling at him.
+Several witnesses testified that Beasley and White frequently joked and played around, and one said that White had even scolded another woman for “disrespecting” Beasley by yelling at him.

 The man who loaned White money testified that he woke up in the middle of the night and heard White, in a nearby tent, saying, “Ow, that hurts.
 You’re hurting me.
 Stop,” but he said her voice did not sound panicked, but almost as if she were responding to “horseplay.”
 Then, though, he said he heard her say, “I’m not lying.
 Please leave.”
-And he she called out asking where her boyfriend was.
+And he said she called out asking where her boyfriend was.
+Others, including the boyfriend himself, testified that he had gone to another homeless camp across the river at Burcham Park.

-The man also testified that as he was cleaning up trash around the camp he found a black knife in the grass with an approximately six-inch blade.
-A picture displayed in court showed a black knife with white writing that said “Enjoy life, it’s delicious.”
+The man who heard White talking also testified that as he was cleaning up trash around the camp he found a black knife in the grass with an approximately six-inch blade.
+A picture displayed in court showed a black knife with white writing that said, “Enjoy life, it’s delicious.”

 The man said he picked up the knife with a sock around his hand and turned it over to a city worker at the property.
-He said he was concerned that someone would hurt someone.
+He said he was concerned that someone would hurt someone with it.

 “There’s a lot of mentally unstable people around here,” he said of the homeless camp.